 • An induction and training program suited to the role of mentoring young refugees and asylum seekers

-• Regular meetings and support from your Mentoring Project Coordinator
+• Regular meetings and support from your Mentoring Programme Coordinator

 • The opportunity to share experiences with other mentors at volunteer meetings and social events